CourtneyDM/bamazon/README.md

 ### Bamazon Database

 In order to interact with the Bamazon database, one must first execute the __bamazon.sql__ file located in the repository.
-This file will:
+This file will (using MySQL commands):

 * Drop any existing bamazon database
 * Create _bamazon.db_ database
 * Create two tables: __Departments__ and __Product__
 * Create pre-defined departments
 * Populate inventory with pre-defined products

+Connection to the database is establish upon launch of any of the applications.
+The database server used in the application is MySQL.

 ### Dependencies